 Sensing the real world with AI vision is the basis for a wide range of applications that leverage the data gained from AI models to automate operational workflows.
 However, data collection, deployment of AI models, and remote fleet monitoring required for edge AI applications are still very complex and challenging to scale.

-To help companies build and deploy their own AI vision systems effectively, we at viso.ai have built the end-to-end edge computer vision platform Viso Suite.
-It integrates over 20 tools and provides no-code development with automated infrastructure to build, deploy and scale custom AI vision applications.
+Viso Suite helps companies build and deploy their own AI vision systems effectively with end-to-end edge computer vision infrastructure.
+It integrates over 20 tools and provides development features with automated infrastructure to build, deploy, and scale custom AI vision applications.

-Large enterprises, state-owned organizations, and AI startups use the no-code technology to deliver their AI vision solutions much faster, with flexible modules.
+Large enterprises, state-owned organizations, and AI startups use cutting-edge technology to deliver their AI vision solutions much faster, with flexible modules.
 The following video shows how the computer vision platform can be used to build applications.

 The following chapters will describe practical examples of insurtech computer vision applications.